Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 ## DeviceShifuprotocolPropertyList

-DeviceShifuprotocolPropertyList   parameters of the ***deviceShifu*** command, which have various configurations according to different protocols.The following shows the use of MQTT protocol and OPC UA protocol.
+DeviceShifuprotocolPropertyList parameters of the ***deviceShifu*** command, which have various configurations according to different protocols.
+The following shows the use of MQTT protocol and OPC UA protocol.
 Please refer to the examples for more [examples](https://github.com/Edgenesis/shifu/tree/main/examples).

 - **MQTT**
 ```yml